daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 We will be using the command line version of Git as well as Git through RStudio and Jupyter lab.
 Some of the Git commands we will use are only available since Git 2.23, so if you're Git is older than this version, we ask you to update it.

 Go to <https://git-scm.com/download/win> and download the windows version of git.
 After the download has finished, run the installer and accept the default configuration for all pages except for the following:
+    - *Optional* On the **Select Components** page, check "On the Desktop" under "Additional icons".
     - On the **Choosing the default editor used by Git** page, select "Use Visual Studio Code as Git's default editor" from the drop-down menu'

 After installation, test if you were successful by opening the Git Bash program.
 Below is a picture of the Git Bash icon on the Desktop and an opened instance of the Git Bash terminal (we will often refer to this as just "the terminal"):